 The new 63,000 square foot facility, built adjacent to the old hospital footprint in Grand Junction, can now treat twice as many people as previously and provides a superlative healing environment with many enhanced treatment, safety and comfort features.The hospital now offers private rooms with private baths, a specialized wing and programs for childlren and teens, cafeteria with indoor and outdoor dining, indoor and outdoor exercise spaces and a range of creative, meditative and restorative places like cozy nooks, chroma (light) therapy rooms and arts & crafts areas.

 As important as the new building is to our patients’ recovery, it’s West Springs Hospital’s people who really make the difference.
-Led by Medical Director Frank Lotrich MD PHd and Hospital Administrator/Executive Vice President Kim Boe ACHE MM HRM, every member of the West Springs Hospital staff is fully engaged in the health and happiness of those we trusted to our care.
+Led by Medical Director Frank Lotrich MD PHd and Hospital Administrator/Vice President Brandi Kroese, every member of the West Springs Hospital staff is fully engaged in the health and happiness of those entrusted to our care.